Algorithmically Establishing Trust in Evaluators: The No-Data Algorithm

-If the evaluator failed the tests, the EV Protocol returns a failure state.
-Otherwise, it restarts from \secref{setupev} over and over until the maximum number of rounds $r$ has been reached, or the evaluator fails a test.
-In either case, at the end of the call the EV Protocol also returns $\tilde{y}'$.

 \begin{remark}[] Since the challenges are public, the evaluator could cheat and generate an $x'$ to pass one of the challenges, \underline{but not both}.
 Otherwise, the implication is that it knows $f$, and it will pass the challenges every time.
 This is why the challenges assert \underline{both} structure ($x \equiv x'$) and final encoding ($x \cong x'$).
-This observation will be elaborated further in our correctness proofs ( \secref{correctness}). \end{remark}
+This observation is central to our correctness proofs from \secref{correctness}. \end{remark}